This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - Slow Cook the Ham: Place ham cut side down into slow cooker.
 Add 1 cup water, cover, and cook on LOW until ham registers 135°F, about 2 1/2 – 3 1/2 hours.
 Note: Every crock pot is different, so start checking internal temp at 2 hours and then check every 15-20 minutes.
 It’s imperative to not overcook the ham.

-Prepare From Frozen: Thaw the ham completely in the refrigerator or using the cold water method.
+Prepare From Frozen: Thaw the ham and sauce completely in the refrigerator or using the cold water method.
 Enjoy it cold or warm slightly in the oven or microwave, being very careful not to overcook it.